What Is Dwelling Insurance Coverage and Do You Need It?

 - Your home's custom features (your roof, flooring, light fixtures, renovations)

 - Your home's style and upgrades or high-end finishes

 - Number of stories

 You will also want to consider buying a replacement cost policy versus an actual cash value policy, especially if you don’t want to reach very deep into your own pocket.
 Either way, you will have to pay a deductible and there will be a limit to a payout if you file a claim.

 Dwelling Insurance Limits and Deductibles

 Dwelling insurance has limits and deductibles.
 The limit on your policy is the maximum amount your homeowners insurance policy will pay toward a covered loss.
-The deductible is the portion you'll pay out of pocket toward a claim your policy covers.
+Your other structures coverage limit is usually about 10% of your dwelling coverage limit.

 Most homeowners insurance policies have a minimum of $100,000 in liability coverage, but the average price of dwelling coverage is $300,000 to $500,000.
 So, if you have a dwelling coverage limit of $500,000, your other structures limit would be $50,000 (10%).